shimaore/ccnq3/doc/data-dictionary.md

 There must be exactly one `host` record for each server in the system.
 Servers are identified by their (arbitrary) Fully Qualified Domain Name (FQDN).

-Most changes in `host` records might require you to:
+Some changes in `host` records might require you to:

 *   either restart the ccnq3 processes to apply the changes:

+        /etc/init.d/ccnq3 push
         /etc/init.d/ccnq3 restart

     (This should be sufficient in most cases.)

-*   in some cases reinstall the ccnq3 package:

-        aptitude reinstall ccnq3

-    This is especially true when adding an application, so that the proper dependencies might be installed for the new application.
+*   if you added a new application:

+        /etc/init.d/ccnq3 update

 However this does not apply to commands (such as the ones in `sip_commands`), which are executed immediately.